 After our kayaking adventure, we all enjoyed hot coffee, tea, and a piece of homemade chocolate cake.
 Decadent foods always taste better when you feel like you've burned off the calories in advance.

 This kayaking trip hugged the coastline, and we went out and back the same way.
 The only difficult part was navigating some bridge pilings as we paddled under the road.

 It's an excellent tour for beginners or experienced kayakers since those who paddled faster just got to have more time eating cake.
 As we paddled, our guides told us the story of the battleship Tirpitz and pointed out some starfish in the clear water.
 It was a fun time in Tromsø.

 Where to Dine

 Tromsø is located right on the water, so it's not surprising that many restaurants have excellent fish dishes.
 However, the city is one of the largest in northern Norway, a university town, and a major tourism center, so it's not surprising that visitors and locals can find a variety of cuisines and prices in Tromsø.

 The reindeer burger seen in the photo above was from Skirri Restaurant, which is on the waterfront not far from the Radisson Blue Hotel where we were staying.
-Others in our group raved about the delicious fish burger, but it seemed appropriate to eat reindeer in Norway.

 These three restaurants are all a good choice, but the city is filled with many good places to dine.